gogins/csound-webserver-opcodes/README.md

 In particular, the embedded browser can call back into the ongoing Csound performance using a subset of the Csound API defined in the `Csound.js` script.
-This script can call most methods of the Csound API as implemented in `csound.hpp`, but all functions involving the creation, destruction,
+This script can call many methods of the Csound API as implemented in `csound.hpp`, but all functions involving the creation, destruction,
 starting and stopping, or runtime configuration had to be omitted.
 The Csound interface in `Csound.js` communicates with the WebKit opcodes and